 System Name Specifies the name of the Switch.
 Enter the name into the text field provided.
-By default, the system name is LS-SLM224G4 or LS-SLM248G4.
+By default, a system name is not defined.

-System Location This is used to enter a description of where the Switch is physically located, such as 3rd Floor.
+System Location This field is used to enter a description of where the Switch is physically located, such as 3rd Floor.